vitorozaki/hardhat-detector/README.md

 # hardhat-detector
 Custom object detection model for safety helmet detection.
 Trained with yolov5 model.

-This repository is one of my projects during my internship at Brain (Brazilian Artificial Inteligence Nucleus - https://ipfacens.com.br/brain-2/), for research purposes.
+This repository is one of my projects during my internship at Brain (Brazilian Artificial Inteligence Nucleus - https://ipfacens.com.br/brain-2/), for research purposes.It was completly implemented with python in jupyter notebook and google colab.

-It was completly implemented with python in jupyter notebook and google colab.
+### Dataset
 For this project, it was used two datasets: plus a few images of bald people collected and labeled manually:

 <p> https://www.kaggle.com/datasets/andrewmvd/hard-hat-detection </p>